apollographql/apollo/docs/source/tutorial/schema.md

 ### With GraphQL Playground

-With your server running, visit `localhost:4000` in your browser to open [GraphQL Playground](https://www.apollographql.com/docs/apollo-server/features/graphql-playground/).
+[GraphQL Playground](https://www.apollographql.com/docs/apollo-server/features/graphql-playground/) is an open-source tool for querying your GraphQL server.
+It provides fewer features than the Apollo Studio Explorer, but it does everything we need for this tutorial.
+It's also included in every Apollo Server installation.

-To introspect your server's schema, click the **Schema** button on the right side of GraphQL Playground:
+With your server running, visit `localhost:4000` in your browser to open GraphQL Playground.
+To introspect your server's schema, click the **Schema** button on the right side:

 <img src="../images/schematab.png" alt="Schema button">